MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 1. If on Linux and using the IPTABLES firewall or equivalent service, then use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the web node so that remote machines can access it.

 >[!Important]
->R Server uses Kestrel as the web server for its operationalization web nodes.
+>Machine Learning Server uses Kestrel as the web server for its operationalization web nodes.
 Therefore, if you expose your application to the Internet, we recommend that you review the [guidelines for Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel) regarding reverse proxy setup.

-You are now ready to begin operationalizing your R analytics with R Server.
+You are now ready to begin operationalizing your R analytics with Machine Learning Server.